 When you think of the best food in Spain, you think of San Sebastian.
 When you think of San Sebastian, you think of Michelin stars and pintxos.

-Considering how important a food city it is, this list of eleven restaurants barely scratches the surface.
+Considering how important a food city it is, this list of eleven San Sebastian restaurants barely scratches the surface.
 We visited over ten cities and towns in Spain but San Sebastian, like Granada, is definitely one we’ll be exploring again.
-This city has some SERIOUSLY delicious food.
+The food in San Sebastian is SERIOUSLY delicious.